 Your first though might be, “Well, I’ve heard of life insurance companies that don’t require physicals and blood tests; I’ll just get one of those and say I don’t smoke on the application.”

 Insurance companies aren’t stupid.
-If you chose to skip a health test, they’re going to assume you have something significant—such as smoking—that you don’t want them to know about.
-So they’re going to take that into account when they set premiums for people who chose to skip blood tests and other doctor screening.
+If you chose to skip a health test, the insurance company has less information to use.
+They’re going to take that into account when they set premiums for people who chose to skip blood tests and paramedical exams.

-They may not know the specific issues of people who skip tests, but they’re going to charge in a way that covers them for the worst cases—which means high rates just as if you took the life insurance blood test and nicotine showed up.
+They may not know the specific issues of people who skip tests, but they’re going to charge in a way that covers them which means higher rates.
 Your premiums will be lower if you take the insurance with the exam and blood test.

 Beating the Test?
 You Might As Well Quit!